 The trend for more colors, lighter materials, and a casual, comfortable style was reflected in men’s dress shirts in the 1950s.
 For the most part stiff, wide, long collars that needed collar pins to hold them in place were gone.
-The new types of collars were shorter, straighter, and usually were without a need for additional accessories.
-The length of collars is similar to today’s men’s dress shirts or a tad longer.
+The new types of collars were shorter, straighter, and usually didn’t need additional accessories.
+The length of collars is similar to today’s men’s dress shirts, or a tad longer.
 The button down collar became very trendy as a neat way to keep collars in place without severe starching or collar pins.
-There was a brief resurgence of round, Club collars, too.
+There was a brief resurgence of round (AKA club or penny collars) too.

 Men’s 1950s Button Down Shirt

 The button down shirt was a spin off from men’s dress shirts.
 They had one or two chest pockets, were worn tucked in, and had a moderate point collar.
 These were the majority of men’s casual shirts, offered in a variety of vertical stripes, horizontal stripes, plaid, checks, windowpane as well as solid colors in pastels or winter-tones.
 Most shirts pockets had simple flaps but scalloped western style flaps were found on some as well as pleated pockets, simple button down pockets, and plain pockets.

 Most shirt collars buttoned up to the neck just like dress shirts.
 Initially men’s sport shirts featured wide fold out collars that could also be button up to resemble dress shirt collars.
 As the decade moved on shorter and smaller collars replaced most of the large collars.